 How to Prevent Ransomware Attacks via Mobile Health Apps

-Health organizations can preempt ransomware attacks originating from their mHealth apps by securing their mobile apps with Appdome.
+Health and wellness organizations can preempt ransomware attacks originating from their mHealth apps by securing their mobile apps with Appdome.
 Specifically, they can add the following protections in 30 seconds or less without code or coding: